bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

-logistical genius, its architecture of agile economic planning... captured and transformed by those who aim toward a more egalitarian, liberatory society!"[^11] To create a viable socialist order, our fellow worker Prometheus must first steal fire from Capital's Mount Olympus.
+logistical genius, its architecture of agile economic planning... captured and transformed by those who aim toward a more egalitarian, liberatory society!"[^11] To create a viable socialist order, our fellow worker Prometheus must first steal fire from capital's Mount Olympus.

 Rebuttals to Austrian critiques
 ===============================